Describing the asymptotic behaviour of multicolour P\'olya urns via smoothing systems analysis: Preliminaries and statement of the main results

-a.s. and in all $L^p$ ($p\geq 1$), where $\pi_E(U(n))$ is the projection of the composition vector at time $n$ onto $E$ (according to the Jordan decomposition of $R$). \end{thm}
+a.s. and in all $L^p$ ($p\geq 1$), where $\pi_E(U(n))$ is the projection of the composition vector at time $n$ onto $E$ (according to the Jordan decomposition of $R$). \end{theorem}

-\begin{rmq} Note that different choices for $v$ are possible, and that the random variable $W^{DT}$ depends on this choice.
+\begin{remark} Note that different choices for $v$ are possible, and that the random variable $W^{DT}$ depends on this choice.
 The random variable $W^{DT}$ should actually be denoted by $W^{DT}_{E,v}$ since it depends on the Jordan subspace $E$ fixed and on the choice of $v$.
-For clarity's sake, we will stick to the ambiguous but simpler notation $W^{DT}$; there is no ambiguity since $E$ and $v$ are fixed all along the present paper. \end{rmq}
+For clarity's sake, we will stick to the ambiguous but simpler notation $W^{DT}$; there is no ambiguity since $E$ and $v$ are fixed all along the present paper.
+Note that one could also choose to include the $1/\nu !$ into the definition of $W^{DT}$; we choose to leave it outside as done in~\cite{Pouyanne08}. \end{remark}